-Germany inaugurates IBM's first European quantum data centre
+Germany Inaugurates IBM's First European Quantum Data Centre

 IBM already has 250 customers worldwide who are testing its quantum computers to develop applications in various areas.

-The US firm has been seeking to develop the technology for 20 years in competition with other tech companies such as Google, Amazon and Microsoft, as well as research labs and start-ups.
+The US firm has been seeking to develop the technology for 20 years in competition with other tech firms such as Google, Amazon and Microsoft, as well as research labs and start-ups.

 Companies that will have access to IBM's quantum systems via the new data centre include German auto titan Volkswagen and technology group Bosch.